rodgerbagnall/planimeter/README.md

 The areas calculated by tracing are slightly high, by about 0.3%.

-You can drag the tracer with the mouse or you can use the arrow keys to move 1 pixel at a time horizonatlly or vertically.
+You can drag the tracer with the mouse or you can use the arrow keys to move 1 pixel at a time horizontally or vertically.

 Hold the shift key down when you press the arrow keys to move 10 pixels at a time.
 This is much less accurate.